-If we’ve only learned one thing over the years, it’s that all it takes is one negative to slim your chances of long-term success.
-If Emerge drink causes the side effects customers describe, we’re worried.
+If we’ve only learned one thing in our research over the years, it’s that all it takes is one negative, like jitters, to slim your chances of long-term success.
+If Emerge ingredients cause the side effects customers describe, we’re worried.

 So, should you put on your running shoes to head out for Emerge?
 We found a few positives like company longevity, professional headquarters and a good customer service team, but these benefits are not enough to convince us to support the product.
-We are concerned about side effects and price – as the supplement costs more per serving that some energy shots with the same ingredients.
+We are concerned about side effects and price, as the supplement costs more per serving that some energy shots with the same ingredients.

-If you’ve decided the time to lose weight is now, we suggest picking a weight-loss supplement with clinically-proven ingredients.
+If you’ve decided the time to lose weight is now, we suggest going with a weight-loss supplement with clinically-proven ingredients.
 It’s also a good thing if the cost doesn’t break the bank and side effects are not part of the picture.

-Of all the products we’ve reviewed in 2015, Leptigen is one of the best.
-With a proprietary blend of four solid ingredients – backed by real science – dieters are spending their money on a product that helps speed up metabolism and fat loss.
-Dieters don’t mention any side effects and the customer reviews point toward great success.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+With a proprietary blend of four solid ingredients, backed by real science, dieters are spending their money on a formula that helps speed up metabolism and fat loss.
+Users don’t mention any side effects and the customer reviews point toward great success.

-Leptigen is available with a special trial offer, because the company is confident in their product – excellent option.
+Leptigen is available with a Special Trial Offer, because the company is confident in their product, a great sign.